Downlink Performance of Superimposed Pilots in Massive MIMO systems: Introduction

+Superimposed pilots (SP) have been extensively studied for channel estimation in MIMO systems \cite{takeuchi2013Achievable,shuangchi2007superimposed,coldrey2007training,haidong2003pilot,cui2005pilot}, especially in the context of rapidly changing channels in which reserving a set of symbols for pilot transmission would be impractical.
+Recently, in \cite{upadhya2016superimposed}, SPs have been studied as an alternative pilot structure to mitigate/avoid pilot contamination in massive MIMO.
+SPs have also been investigated for use in massive MIMO systems in \cite{verenzuela2017spectral,Zhang2015SuperimposedPilot}.
+In \cite{verenzuela2017spectral}, the authors derive expressions for the UL spectral and energy efficiency of SP and compare them with those for RP.
+In \cite{Zhang2015SuperimposedPilot}, the authors have considered the case when the number of symbols in the UL time-slot is larger than the number of users in the system.

-Pilot contamination is a phenomenon resulting from sharing pilot sequences across cells, thereby introducing inter-cell interference both in the uplink (UL) and the downlink (DL) of massive multiple-input multiple-output (MIMO) systems \cite{Marzetta2010Noncooperative}.
-This interference leads to a performance bottleneck and hence is considered a major impediment in massive MIMO systems \cite{lulu2014anoverview}.
-Approaches for pilot decontamination have garnered significant interest in recent years \cite{Muller2014Blind,bjornson2015massive,upadhya2015anarray,upadhya2015superimposed,Yin2013Coordinated}.
-In Part I \cite{upadhya2016superimposed} of this two part paper, superimposed pilots have been proposed as an alternative pilot structure to mitigate pilot contamination.
-Under the assumption that the total number of users in the system is smaller than the number of symbols in the UL time-slot, approximate closed-form expressions have been derived for the UL signal-to-interference-plus-noise ratio (SINR) at the output of a matched filter (MF) that employs a least-squares (LS)-based channel estimate in iterative and non-iterative formulations.
-The importance of power control for a system employing superimposed pilots has been highlighted and the fractions of power that should be assigned to pilots and data, respectively, in order to maximize a lower bound on the UL per cell rate, have been derived.
-From this analysis, it has been found that with increasing number of antennas at the base station (BS), the optimal fraction of the power assigned to the data would decrease proportional to the square root of the number of antennas at the BS.
-In addition, we also have introduced the concept of a hybrid system that employs both time-multiplexed pilots and data (henceforth referred to as time-multiplexed pilots) and superimposed pilots.
-Such a hybrid system has been shown to be superior to a system that is optimized for maximal spectral efficiency \cite{bjornson2015massive} but employs only time-multiplexed pilots.
+In \cite{upadhya2016superimposed}, approximate expressions have been derived for the UL signal-to-interference-plus-noise ratio (SINR) and rate at the output of a matched filter (MF) that employs the least-squares (LS)-based channel estimate in an iterative and non-iterative way.
+The expressions have been derived under the condition that the total number of users in the system is smaller than the number of symbols in the UL time-slot.
+The importance of power control for a system employing SP has been highlighted and the fractions of power that should be assigned to pilots and data, respectively, in order to maximize an approximation on the UL per cell rate, have been derived.
+It has been found that with increasing number of antennas at the BS, the optimal fraction of the power assigned to the data would decrease proportional to the square root of the number of antennas at the BS.
+In addition, a hybrid system that employs both RP and SP has been introduced to minimize the total UL interference, and shown to be superior to a system that is optimized for maximal spectral efficiency \cite{bjornson2015massive} but employs only RP.